Chaga Tincture: How to Make, Consume & Dose

 - Children or teenagers under the age of 18

 - People who suffer from food and environmental allergies

 - Individuals prone to developing edema

 IMPORTANT NOTE!
-Do not take a Chaga tincture for longer than the recommended course (no more than four consecutive weeks).
-Excessive consumption may result in distressing side-effects, including:
+Do not take a Chaga tincture for longer than the recommended time (no more than four consecutive weeks).
+Excessive consumption may result in the following: